laurielim/REACT21K_REACT_JS_PROJECT/README.md

 ## Sources

-The data comes from an API I created in my [Programming with PHP course](https://github.com/laurielim/REACT21K_PHP).
+The data comes from an API I created in my [Programming in PHP course](https://github.com/laurielim/REACT21K_PHP).
 You can see [the API repo here](https://github.com/laurielim/REACT21K_PHP_PROJECT).

 ## Acknowledgment